Enseignement Supérieur

 Early music : historical instruments, singing, organ

-Estimated calendar for 2022-2023
+Estimated academic calendar for 2025-2026

 Which procedure you follow to enter a French institution depends on your nationality, the country in which you reside, and your educational plans.